 - Arts education: Developing and facilitating education programs

 - Design: Designing print and digital materials including major signage, brochures, and posters

 Do you have a skill set (e.g. design) that you think we could use but don’t know where we might apply it?
 Just let us know; it need not be listed above.
 Your specific duties will depend on our current projects and needs, and your skills.

 We are especially looking for internship candidates in the following areas:

 Development and Special Events Internship

-Each year individuals donate their time to the List.
-They include undergraduate or graduate students hoping to learn more about contemporary art or the museum field, newcomers to the Cambridge area, and individuals looking to change career paths.
-All have the chance to learn more while contributing their unique skills and experiences.
+Join our group of passionate volunteers and donate your time to the List Center.
+It can be a rewarding way to gain exposure to the world of contemporary art and museums.
+Perhaps you are an undergraduate or graduate student looking to learn more about contemporary art or the museum field, a newcomer to the Cambridge area, or looking to change career paths.
+Our volunteer roles give you the change to learn while contributing your unique skills and experiences.